 We originally planned to stay on the island until the 7pm ferry, but then realised there was no connecting train until 8.28pm.

-You can check train times on hyperdia.com and before you go, then download the app Hyperdia by Voice to use on the move.
-I think this is a must-have if you’re travelling around Japan by train but you only get a month’s free access though so don’t download it too early.
+You can check train times on an app called Japan Travel by Navitime and before you go.
+I think this is a must-have if you’re travelling around Japan by train.

 If you do get stuck with a bit of wait either end at Uno, there’s some cool artwork around the Uno Port itself.
 We took a bit of a liking to Garbage Fish here (look closely to see why we called him that).